Funding

 Applications are invited for a self-funded PhD to commence in October 2020 or February 2021.

-The PhD will be based in the School of Pharmacy and Biomedical Sciences, and will be supervised by Dr Anthony Lewis.
+The PhD will be based in the School of Medicine, Pharmacy and Biomedical Sciences, and will be supervised by Dr Anthony Lewis.

 Fungal pathogens are a significant threat to human health and global food security.
 It is estimated that human fungal infections kill more people every year than tuberculosis and malaria combined, while plant fungal diseases have a devastating socio-economic effect due to destruction of rice and cereal crops, the main source of calories to over half the world’s population.